drone-runners/drone-runner-aws/README.md

       - sg-0f5aaeb48d35162a4
 ```

-## running the drone-runner-aws daemon
+## Running the drone-runner-aws daemon

 With a pool file, env settings.